-1 ?
-“Concentrated feed is the mainstay of equine feed, hay is secondary.”
+1 – “Concentrated feed is the basis of equine nutrition, hay is secondary.”

 Forage (pasture, hay) should make up 60 to 100 % of the horse's diet.
-Concentrated feed should only be fed to working and/or competing horses, to mares in the last third of pregnancy and lactation, and to other horses that have increased energy and protein requirements.
-In cases where the available hay alone is not sufficient in terms of energy and nutrients, a food supplement should be provided.
+Concentrate feed should only be fed to horses in work and/or competition, to mares in the last third of pregnancy and lactation and to other horses whose energy and protein needs are increased.
+In cases where the available hay alone is not sufficient in terms of energy and nutrients, a feed supplement should be provided.

-In short, in order for the diet to be correct and balanced, it is estimated that the horse should ingest about 2 % of its body weight in dry matter daily, which in a 500 kg horse represents 10 kg of dry matter; these 10 kg should be distributed, ideally, considering a minimum of 6 to 7 kg of forage feed.
+In short, for the diet to be correct and balanced, it is estimated that the horse should ingest around 2 % of its body weight in dry matter daily, which in a 500 kg horse represents 10 kg of dry matter; these 10 kg should be distributed, ideally, considering a minimum of 6 to 7 kg of forage feed.

 WAFERS